Celtic Revival: Welsh in Argentina

 Welsh is spoken by over 5,000 people in Chubut province of Argentina.
 Some districts have recently incorporated it as an educational language.

 Nova Scotia

 Nova Scotia holds the largest population of Scots Gaelic speakers outside of Scotland.

 Elsewhere in Europe

 Cumbria

 Celtic cultural revivals have spread towards Northern England, with the attempted reconstructions of numerous types of bagpipe (such as the Lancashire Great-pipe) and an increased interest in the Northumbrian smallpipes.
 There are also attempts to reconstruct the Cumbric language, the ancient Brythonic language of Northern (particularly Northwestern) England, a remnant of the Brittonic kingdoms of Hen Ogledd.

+Devon

+Celtic revival efforts in the early 2000's led to the creation and adoption of the Flag of Devon.

 France

 The Gaulish language used to be widely spoken in France and beyond around the period of the Roman Empire.
 There have been attempts at revivals and reconstructions, despite very limited evidence for the exact original form of the language.
 Eluveitie is a folk metal band that writes songs in revived form of Gaulish.

 In Auvergne, chants are sung around bonfires remembering a Celtic god.
 There are also modern attempts to revive the polytheistic religion of the Gauls.
 Auvergne is also a hotpot for the Gaulish revival movement, being the location of numerous important Gaulish sites and the home of the legendary Gaulish warrior, Vercingetorix.